MIAviation/git-fundamentals-AidanShep/README.md

 #### Introduction

-My name is Aidan Shepardson
+My name is Aidan Shepardson.
 I am 22 years old and a senior here at CMU.
 I play on the baseball team for the university and I am from Texas.